Viroths Hotel Siem Reap Named Best Hotel in the World – AGAIN for 2018!

-Hopefully Viroths Hotel’s award and the incredible attention it has received will not only entice more people to visit Cambodia and Siem Reap, but it will inspire travellers to look beyond the big brand hotels, to venture to ‘the other side’ and discover local neighbourhoods, and to travel off season – that’s probably the only time of year you’re going to be able to book a room at Viroth’s Hotel anyway now!
+Hopefully Viroths Hotel’s second award and the incredible attention it will continue to receive will not only entice more people to visit Cambodia and Siem Reap, but it will inspire travellers to look beyond the big brand hotels, to venture to ‘the other side’ and discover local neighbourhoods, and to travel off season – that’s probably the only time of year you’re going to be able to book a room at Viroth’s Hotel anyway now!

 Book Viroth’s Hotel Siem Reap online with our booking partner Booking.com